Incolink

 In her role at Incolink, she is responsible for providing vital legal guidance on various regulatory regimes, trust law, and intricate compliance issues.
 She oversees the critical portfolios of legal, risk, governance and compliance, industry grants and members insurance.

 Samantha is committed to the highest standards of legal practice and professionalism and prides herself on facilitating transparent stakeholder communications.
-She is a member of the Association of Corporate Counsel and the Governance Institute.
+She is a member of the Association of Corporate Counsel, the Governance Institute and was recently appointed to the VBA Plumbing Special Advisory Panel.